aws/sagemaker-hyperpod-cli/README.md

 ## Prerequisites

-HyperPod CLI currently only supports starting kubeflow/PyTorchJob.
+- HyperPod CLI currently only supports starting kubeflow/PyTorchJob.
 To start a job, you need to install Kubeflow Training Operator first.
   - You can either follow [kubeflow public doc](https://www.kubeflow.org/docs/components/training/installation/) to install it.
-- Or you can follow the Readme under helm_chart to install Kubeflow Training Operator.
+  - Or you can follow the [Readme under helm_chart folder](https://github.com/aws/sagemaker-hyperpod-cli/blob/main/src/hyperpod_cli/helm_chart/readme.md) to install Kubeflow Training Operator.
+- You also need to configure [aws cli](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) to point to the correct region where your HyperPod clusters are located.

 ## Installation